jorisvink/libkyrka/README.md

 The API provides you with only the minimum required functions to create a sanctum-based tunnel, it does *not* include network functionality or similar.
-You bring your own.
+You bring your own. (yes, you could run this over serial or USB if you wanted too do so).

 First, create a new KYRKA context: